-Between 2001 and 2014, Rainbow Trout densities were highest in Big Eddy, adjacent to the rip-rapped left bank of Reach 3, and at Salmon Rocks (Site 227.2-R).
+Between 2001 and 2015, Rainbow Trout densities were highest in Big Eddy, adjacent to the rip-rapped left bank of Reach 3, and at Salmon Rocks (Site 227.2-R).
 Rainbow Trout densities were low throughout Reach 4 and along the right bank of Reach 3, with the exception of Big Eddy and Salmon Rocks.

 In the fall of 2009, BC Hydro stabilized the bank of the Columbia River by adding large boulders and rip-rap to an approximately 2.5 km section of the bank along the Revelstoke Golf Course (Site 233.1-L; Appendix A, Figure A2).
 Prior to bank stabilization, a total of 23 Rainbow Trout were recorded in eight study seasons (this portion of the river was not sampled in 2009 due to construction of the bank stabilization works).
-During the 2010 and 2011 (fall only) surveys, 20 and 28 Rainbow Trout, respectively, were recorded in this portion of the river.
-Rainbow Trout were not caught or observed at Site 233.1-L in the fall of 2012, four were recorded in during sampling in the spring of 2013, and two were recorded in the fall of 2014.
-Increases in Rainbow Trout abundance in 2010 and 2011 suggested that the bank stabilization adiacent to Site 233.1-L made the area more suitable for Rainbow Trout.
-However, few Rainbow Trout were recorded at this site in 2012 to 2014, with similar numbers caught or observed as before the habitat enhancement.
-These fluctuations in Rainbow Trout abundance make it difficult to conclude whether the initial increase and subsequent decrease were related to changes in shoreline habitat, or overall abundance in the study
+During the 2010 and 2011 surveys (fall only), 20 and 28 Rainbow Trout, respectively, were recorded in this portion of the river.
+Fewer than five Rainbow Trout were recorded in each sample seasons between 2012 and 2014, and none were observed in 2015.
+Increases in Rainbow Trout abundance in 2010 and 2011 suggested that the bank stabilization adjacent to Site 233.1-L made the area more suitable for Rainbow Trout.
+However, low abundance of Rainbow Trout at this site in 2012 to 2015 make it difficult to conclude whether the initial increase and subsequent decrease were related to changes in shoreline habitat, or overall abundance in the study area.

-The results suggested a gradual shift to a more upstream distribution between 2007 and 2014.
+The results suggested a gradual shift to a more upstream distribution between 2007 and 2015.
 The increase in the model coefficient representing distribution suggested that in earlier years, density decreased with river kilometre, as indicated by a negative coefficient values, whereas in recent years the estimates were close to zero, suggesting no effect of river kilometre on density.
 Reasons for the temporal change in distribution are unknown but may be related to environmental conditions, as the distribution and abundance of adult Rainbow Trout were associated with Q10 discharge during fall, winter, and spring, mean discharge in winter, and discharge variability in the fall.

-As the gradual change in distribution started in 2008, this change was unlikely to be related to the flow regime change.
+As the gradual change in distribution of adult Rainbow Trout started in 2008, this change was unlikely to be caused by flow regime, although it could have contributed to the change after 2010.